Uljibuh/Spherical-Autoencoder/README.md

 Spherical Autoencoder for MNIST

-This repository contains a PyTorch implementation of a 3D Spherical Autoencoder trained on the MNIST dataset.
+This repository contains an official PyTorch implementation of a 3D Spherical Autoencoder trained on the MNIST dataset.
 Unlike standard autoencoders that rely on an unbounded Cartesian latent space, this model constrains the learned representations strictly to the surface of a 3D unit sphere ($S^2$ manifold).

 This constraint provides a highly interpretable, bounded latent space that prevents origin collapse and is perfectly suited for 3D visualization and clustering analysis.